Minneapolis

 What causes severe or deadly truck accidents in Minneapolis?

-According to the Federal Motor Carrier Safety Administration, almost no crash results from one solitary cause.
 Factors affecting the accident could take place days or even months beforehand.
 Driver training and experience, vehicle manufacture, highway and signage upkeep, weather conditions and patterns, and countless other long-term elements can contribute to truck crashes.

 - Brake problems